bigguystevieb1/blooket-hack/README.md

 **MAKE SURE TO TYPE "Javascript:" in the search bar before you paste the link or else the hacks won't work!**

+**Also, If you are using an ad blocker, for some reason any ad blocker interferes with the hack, which will result in the hack not working, I highly suggest turning off your ad blocker or the hacks may not work.**

 **UPDATE!!
 As Of 9:40AM On Monday, February 28th: The hacks that are up are working.**

 This is a secret alternate set of blooket hacks that work.